- Common Application

 Whitman is among the more than 450 US colleges and universities that accept the Common Application.
 We ask that both domestic and international students use this form to apply for admission and there is no other application that we accept.
 A completed Common Application includes: an official transcript, the Secondary School Report completed by the applicant's secondary school counselor, an academic recommendation from a secondary school teacher, a Personal Essay, and a nonrefundable application fee of US $50.
-In addition to the Common Application, we require that students also complete the Whitman Supplement.

 Beyond the application forms, we also require international students to send two official test scores.
 When sending test scores to Whitman College, remember that the institution code for Whitman is 4951.
 Applicants must submit either the SAT-I or the ACT (with the writing component), and either the TOEFL or the IELTS.